vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

     b.
 Virtual machines that are not running.

-8. Enter **Network information** (On-premises Site to On-premises Site replication only)
+8. Enter **Network information** (Applicable only to on-premises site to on-premises site replication and when replica site details are provided)

     Specify the Network Information requested in this screen and click ‘Next’:

     a.
 Estimated WAN bandwidth

     b.
-Certificate to be used for authentication (optional): If certificate based authentication is being used in your Hyper-V Replica environment, you should provide the required certificates in this page.
+Certificate to be used for authentication (optional): If you plan to use certificate based authentication, you should provide the required certificates in this page.

     ![Network Information](./media/hyper-v-recovery-manager-capacity-planner/image5.png)